In Anne Arundel County, disposing of tomorrow's trash may hinge on mining yesterday's garbage.

 An unlined dump could be excavated, the trash disposed of safely in a modern landfill and the original dump site reused for parks, residential or commercial development or even a modern landfill, he said.

-Lancaster, Pa., has excavated its Frey Farm Landfill for the past four years to fuel a waste-to-energy incinerator and preserve landfill space, said Gary Forster, an engineer with the Lancaster Solid Waste Authority.
+Lancaster, Pa., has excavated garbage from its Frey Farm Landfill for the past four years to fuel a waste-to-energy incinerator and preserve landfill space, said Gary Forster, an engineer with the Lancaster Solid Waste Authority.
 SSB Environmental is excavating a 7-acre landfill in Hague, N.Y. -- the first attempt to remove an entire dump.

 When the project is completed next summer, the town will have avoided the high cost of capping and monitoring an abandoned landfill and will be able to reuse the property as a park.

-finding once the trash is removed, the property is quite valuable," Mr. Salerni said.
+"We're finding once the trash is removed, the property is quite valuable," Mr. Salerni said.